jeffnyman/zil-retro/TUTORIAL.md

   <CRLF>>
 ```

-Here I'm using a form called a `CONSTANT` and an atom called `RELEASEID` to provide a release number for my game.
+Here I'm using an atom called a `CONSTANT` and an atom called `RELEASEID` to provide a release number for my game.
 While this is clearly optional since we were able to compile without it, this is mandatory for version 5 and above.
 To see that in action, don't include that directive and change your VERSION directive to "XZIP".
 You should get an error when assembling takes place.

 Incidentally, you can also use `ZORKID` here instead of `RELEASEID`.
 "ZORKID" is "what Infocom's games used.